ShaunCFernando/LightBot/README.md

-# lightbot_service
+# LightBot_Code
-This is a service Robot for people with little or no hearing
+Lightbot is a service robot to aid in noise detection for the hard of hearing